cassandragoto10-maker/Decode-Labs-Project-3-Cassandra/README.md

 ## Author

 Cassandra Goto
-DecodeLabs Data Analytics Intern
-Batch: 2026

-## Acknowledgments

-- DecodeLabs for providing the internship opportunity and project framework
-- The DecodeLabs team for mentorship and guidance
+cassandragoto10@gmail.com

 ## License

-This project is submitted as part of the DecodeLabs internship program.
+This project is available for portfolio and learning purposes.
 All rights reserved.

-## Contact

-- **Email**: cassandragoto10@gmail.com